AdobeDocs/experience-manager-learn.en/help/foundation/development/set-up-sling-dynamic-include.md

    }
    ```

-1. Always restart Apache HTTPD Web Server after making changes to HTTPD configuration files or the `dispatcher.any`.
+1. Always restart [!DNL Apache HTTP Web Server] after making changes to its configuration files or the `dispatcher.any`.

    ```shell
    $ sudo apachectl restart